aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 @staticmethod
 def exception(script_name, msg=""):
     '''
-    Method to be caleld directly under the
+    Method to be called directly under the
     'except' in a try/except block.
     Args:
         customMessage (str): Display more info to the user